 5) an optional list of analytics subsets as the "listOfAnaSubsets" attribute.

-Upon the reception of an HTTP POST request with: "{apiRoot}/nnwdaf-mlmodelprovision/v1/subscriptions" as Resource URI and NwdafMLModelProvSubsc data structure as request body, the NWDAF shall create a new subscription and store the subscription.
+Upon the reception of an HTTP POST request with: "{apiRoot}/nnwdaf-mlmodelprovision/<apiVersion>/subscriptions" as Resource URI and NwdafMLModelProvSubsc data structure as request body, the NWDAF shall create a new subscription and store the subscription.

 If the NWDAF created an "Individual NWDAF ML Model Provision Subscription" resource, the NWDAF shall respond with "201 Created" with the message body containing a representation of the created subscription, as shown in figure 4.5.2.2.2-1, step 2.
 The NWDAF shall include a Location HTTP header field.
-The Location header field shall contain the URI of the created subscription i.e. "{apiRoot}/nnwdaf-mlmodelprovision/v1/subscriptions/{subscriptionId}".
+The Location header field shall contain the URI of the created subscription i.e. "{apiRoot}/nnwdaf-mlmodelprovision/<apiVersion>/subscriptions/{subscriptionId}".

 If the immediate reporting indication in the "immRep" attribute within the "evtReq" attribute sets to true during the event subscription, the NWDAF shall include the reports of the subscribed events, if available, as the "mLEventNotifs" attribute in the HTTP POST response.